-A tensile pivot can keep your business alive during the pandemic. ut do you even know whether your new services are taxable?
+A digital pivot can keep your business alive during the pandemic.
+But do you even know whether your new services are taxable?

 In most states, some services are taxable.
 These might include repair services, entertainment, personal services like manicures, or business services.